jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/guidelines/sast/libroot.md

 slug: /development/products/skims/guidelines/sast/libroot
 ---

+The lib_root module of skims searches deterministic vulnerabilities in code files for the most commonly used development languages in our clients' stack.

 As mentioned in the introduction, for the languages supported by this library and that are in active development, the following three-step procedure is used:

+1. Parse the code file into a graph object using third-party libraries
+1. Optimize the parsed graph to improve execution speed and development
+1. Search vulnerabilities in the optimized graph and create report

+For developers, the following sections explain in more detail this process and the algorithms used in this module.

 ## 1. Code parsing